 Coping with an Alzheimer’s or Dementia Diagnosis

 Getting a diagnosis of Alzheimer’s or another dementia can shatter your world.
-But with these steps, you can gain acceptance, face the challenges, and maintain your quality of life for longer.
+But with these steps, you can gain acceptance, face the challenges, and move forward with your life.

 “I thought my life was over.
 I knew about Alzheimer’s but I never thought it could happen to me.”
 This sentiment reflects the fear, disbelief, and dismay many people experience after receiving a diagnosis of Alzheimer’s disease or another type of dementia.
 It’s a life-changing experience that can be deeply distressing—for both you and your loved ones.

 If you’ve been diagnosed with dementia, you may feel anger, shock, fear about how your memory and personality may change in the future, or profound sadness and grief at the loss of the life you knew.
 You may find that a diagnosis has a negative effect on your self-esteem or you feel stigmatized as others start to treat you differently.
 You may also feel isolated, cut off from even those people closest to you who are unable to understand what you’re going through.
 Denial or a refusal to accept this is happening can also be common reactions.
 Some people even feel relief after a diagnosis, glad that they finally know what’s wrong and can plan ahead.
 Most likely, you’ll experience a mix of these conflicting emotions—sometimes all at once.
 The emotional turmoil following a diagnosis can even trigger depression or anxiety.

 While it’s true that there’s currently no cure for Alzheimer’s or dementia, that doesn’t mean that a diagnosis signals the end of your life or that you’re powerless against the disease.
 There are treatments available for some symptoms and making lifestyle changes can help slow the progression of the disease, delay the onset of more debilitating symptoms, and preserve your way of life for longer.